MalinkyZubr/Networking/Notes.md

 ### Purpose
 * allows to automatically figure characteristics of network config, such s ip, subnet mask, default gateway, dns server without manual config
 * this is why when we connect to wifi, we dont have to manually set a default gateway
-  * DHCP tells a host what ip, subnet mask, and interface to use when it connects to a nework command
+  * DHCP tells a host what ip, subnet mask, and interface to use when it connects to a nework
 * mostly used for client services
 * routers, servers, and stuff are usually manually configured because they need static IPs, and other things.
 * In small networks the router is usually the DHCP server, in larger ones its a dedicated machine